uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/README.md

 - **Stanley Wu** - Designer / Front-End Developer
 - **Samuel Kim** - UI/UX Designer / Front-End Developer

-## Project clients
+## Project Clients

 - Amy Chan: <a.chan@auckland.ac.nz>
 - Katherine Holt: <k.holt@massey.ac.nz>
 - Stuti Misra: <s.misra@auckland.ac.nz>

-## Project description
+## Clients' Description

-We are a newly established collective that is interested in airborne pollen around us and how climate change may be affecting the pollen that we are seeing, and its impact on health.
+> We are a newly established collective that is interested in airborne pollen around us and how climate change may be affecting the pollen that we are seeing, and its impact on health.
 The pollen collective brings together scientists and health professionals interested in pollen and the environment from around New Zealand.